 In assessing the impairment of the goodwill and brand value in the CGU, a sensitivity analysis for reasonably possible changes in key assumptions was performed.
-This included increasing and reducing the terminal growth rate by 0.25% (2019: +/- 0.5%) and increasing and decreasing the discount rate by 1.10% (2019: 1.00%).
+This included increasing and reducing the terminal growth rate by 0.25% (2021: 0.20% and 0.30% respectively) and increasing and decreasing the discount rate by 1.10% (2021: 1.00%).